Biosphere 2 studies the impacts of drought on tropical rainforests using flow measurement

-As the Earth’s climate changes, it is expected that ecosystems around the world will be subjected to increased water stress and/or drought.
-It is difficult to forecast the range of impacts climate change will have on soil, air, and water quality across different regions of the world.
+As the Earth’s climate changes, scientists expect that a hotter, drier world will have severe impacts on global ecosystems, with many areas subjected to increased water stress and/or drought.
+However, it is difficult to forecast the specific impact climate change will have on soil, air, and water quality across different regions of the world.

-Dr. Meredith will be presenting the preliminary findings of this experiment on March 3, 2020, at the PittCon 2020 convention in Chicago.
+We were excited to be part of this important and unique experiment.
+Dr. Meredith presented the preliminary findings of this experiment on March 3, 2020, at the PittCon 2020 convention in Chicago.